 Besides the recipes below, you could also add a little of these vegetable powders into your favorite salad dressings, add a little to homemade guacamole, sprinkle a little on sautéed vegetables, fish, or chicken with garlic powder and real sea salt, sprinkle on scrambled eggs, add to your buttery baked potato or homemade popcorn, use some in your spaghetti or pizza sauce, or even add a little to your cup of bone broth.
 There are so many ways to use it!

 3. Grass-fed collagen powder.

 I love having this collagen powder around to throw a scoop into almost everything I make, because there's no taste and it dissolves so nicely — you can even stir it into a glass of water.
 I throw it into soups, stews, cheese sauce (regular or keto cheese sauce), or anything at all, even pudding or cake batter.
 It's from grass-fed cows, it's certified glyphosate-free, and a great way to get more protein into your diet.
 I can't believe how fast this collagen makes my nails grow.
 It's also great for your skin, joints, and to help digestion, and even your sleep.
 Best of all, it has been known to keep inflammation in check.
 Here's a picture of our superfood smoothies.

-***For two weeks only you can click here and get a 15% off with the code: KOP15.
+***Click here and get a 10% off with the code: KOP.